Uncover The Best Methods For Perfectly Shaping Straw Hats

 Step 5: Maintaining the hat’s shape

-To ensure that your straw hat stays in shape, consider using a hat form or a clean container with a similar shape to store it.
-This will help preserve the hat’s structure when it’s not in use and prevent it from losing its shape over time.
+To keep your straw hat in shape, consider using a hat form or a clean container with a similar shape to store it.

 How To Clean And Reshape A Straw Hat